The Importance of Professional Services Culture in Accelerating Growth and Building a Legacy

 I understand that growth in professional services is essential.
 Growth provides scale, opportunity, strategic options, and wealth.
 But to pursue growth for the sake of growth is the mindset of a cancer cell.
 If growth is not managed properly, it can cost a firm its soul.

-This article is the culmination of 20+ years in pro services leadership roles and management consulting.
-I outline:
+This article is the culmination of 20+ years in professional services leadership roles and management consulting.
+In this article, I outline:

 - How firms fall into a dysfunctional cultural mindset.

 - Why firm leaders neither recognize nor address the fundamental issue limiting their growth.

 - Most importantly, how to overcome the negative attributes that accompany the many positives of professional services life.